AnushangaPavith/treadmill-dashboard/README.md

 ## Getting Started
 - The software is already build.
-- Donwload the .exe from bin/Release.
+- Download the .exe from bin/Release.
 - Run the software.

 ## Technical Details